 Filing weekly claims

-If your application is approved, you need to turn in weekly claims.
-ODJFS will send you a "New Claim Instruction Sheet," which will explain how and where to submit your weekly claims.
+If ODJFS approves your application, you need to turn in weekly claims.
+They will send you a "New Claim Instruction Sheet," which will explain how and where to submit your weekly claims.
 It will take at least three weeks, maybe more, for your first claim to be paid after you start filing.
 Keep filing your weekly claims during this waiting period.
 You will not be paid for weeks that you don't submit your claim on time.